ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/g-m/log-consolidated.rst

 #.
 Add the Kafka Appender to the log4j2.xml file;
    see the sample on the :ref:`log4j2.xml<log4j2-config-ref>` page.
 #.
 Add the kafka-clients.jar file to the class path
-   of the kamanja and StartEngine scripts.
+   of the kamanja scripts.
 #.
 Add the NodeID environment variable
-   to the kamanja and StartEngine scripts.
+   to the kamanja scripts.
 #.
 Run Kamanja.
 #.
 Check that the errors are pushed to Kafka topics.